 The teachers and staff at High Desert School are very committed to providing a safe, supportive and academically rigorous learning environment for all students.
-Expectations for academic achievement and behavior are high.
+We have high expectations for academic achievement and behavior.
 In addition to our core subject classes, we have exploratory and elective options in the areas of Science, Technology, Engineering, Arts, and Math (STEAM).
+Athletic opportunities are also offered for students interested in volleyball, cross country, soccer, basketball, and track.
+Our school is also proud to offer ballroom dancing and handbells.
 We are very proud of our students and look forward to continuing to support them in soaring towards excellence!

 The Medal of Honor Program is a priority in our school and district.
-The core values from the program enhance students' character development, and support our policies and programs by focusing on student responsibility for academic progress and his/her own behavior.
+The core values of courage, integrity, citizenship, sacrifice, commitment, and patriotism enhance students' character development, and support our policies and programs by focusing on student responsibility for academic progress and his/her own behavior.

-The support and involvement of parents are key elements of our strong school program.
 Together, students, parents, teachers, school support-staff, and the community form a partnership that provides a solid foundation for success in learning and enriches the school environment.
-If we all work together, every student can be successful.
+Parent participation is encouraged and welcome.
 We hope you find the Parent and Student Handbook to be a useful source of information about our school.